harness/developer-hub/docs/platform/6_Security/1-harness-secret-manager-overview.md

 - The secrets manager is a KMS (GCP KMS or AWS KMS).

-- The secret manager is GCP Secret Manager: It contains version information in its metadata.
-Every time the inline secret is edited, the incremented version is updated in the database.
-However, the older value is retrieved because cached metadata contains information about older versions.
+- The secret manager is Google Cloud Secret Manager: It contains version information in its metadata.
+Every time you edit the inline secret, its version is incremented and updated in the database.
+However, on subsequent access, the older value is retrieved because cached metadata contains information about older versions.

 - Secret is of reference type: If a secret's reference path is changed during editing, it will update in the database, but the cache value still holds the older path, so it will fetch the secret from the older path.